Pest Problems After Storms – Wasps

 However, they may become entangled in your clothing or you might grab one accidentally when handling limbs.
 In these situation, they might sting you.
 As with summer and fall picnics, beverages along with food being cooked and/or consumed outdoors will also attract wasps.
 Here are some other suggestions for avoiding stings:

 - Do not swat insects that land on you.
 Instead, flick them off.
-Avoid wearing perfumes or colognes that might attract wasps.
-Insect repellents are typically ineffective against stinging pests.
+Avoid wearing perfumes or colognes that might attract wasps and bees.
+Insect repellents are typically not effective against stinging pests.

 - When eating outdoors, keep all food and drinks covered when they are not being consumed.
 Drinking from cans may be convenient but you may not notice a yellow jacket entering the can in search of water and/or sugar.
 Dispose of food scraps and beverage containers in trash bags and, preferably, inside trash cans.
 Keep trash cans covered.